efpha/Django-Portfolio/README.md

 - `sqlite3`: The default database used by Django for development.

 ### **3. Configure the Database**
 The project uses SQLite by default.
-If you wish to use a different database, update the `DATABASES` setting in `portfolio_project/settings.py`.

 Run the migrations to set up the database:
 ```bash